 - Tap Set Up an Alternate Apperance.

-- Look straight into your iPhone and place your face inside the frame.
+- Look straight into your iPhone or iPad and place your face inside the frame.

 - Gently move your head to complete the circle.
 If you're unable to move your head, tap Accessibility Options.